SovereignCloudStack/standards/Standards/scs-0114-v1-volume-type-standard.md

 ## Introduction

-A volume is a virtual drive that is to be used by an instance (i. e., a virtual machine).
+A volume is a virtual drive that is to be used by an instance (i.e., a virtual machine).
 With OpenStack, each volume is created per a type that determines basic features of the volume as provided by the backend, such as encryption, replication, or quality of service.
 As of the writing of this document, presence or absence of these features can not be discovered with full certainty by non-privileged users via the OpenStack API.